Quickstart for Kimai API (JSON / REST)

 Authentication

-When calling the API you have to submit two additional header with every call for authentication:
+When calling the API you have to submit an additional Authorization header with every call:

-The API calls can be exported in a Swagger file format, which can be imported into Postman.
+The API calls can be exported in a Swagger file format, which can be imported into your tool of choice.
 You find the link in the API docs (the URL is api/doc.json).

 To use the API with Postman, the simplest approach is to export the swagger file and import it with Postman.